 Sore throats can be very unpleasant.
 Your throat may feel scratchy or dry, and it may even hurt to swallow.
 The Centers for Disease Control and Prevention (CDC) reports that viral infections — such as colds or the flu — are common culprits of sore throats.
 Other causes include strep throat, allergies and smoking.
-Within a week, most sore throats will get better on their own, but home remedies, such as a salt water gargle for a sore throat, can help you feel better in the meantime.
+Most sore throats will get better on their own within a week; but home remedies, such as a salt water gargle for a sore throat, can help you feel better in the meantime.

 Why Does Gargling Salt Water Help?

 Gargling with warm salt water is a widely recommended home remedy, but before you try it, you may be wondering how it works.
-The Mayo Clinic notes that warm liquids can help to ease the discomfort associated with a sore throat.
-Penn Medicine explains that salt water can help to kill bacteria, ease pain and loosen mucus, making it especially helpful in relieving your symptoms.
+Warm liquids can help to ease the discomfort associated with a sore throat.
+Penn Medicine explains that salt water can help to kill germs, ease pain and loosen mucus, making it especially helpful in relieving your symptoms.

 How to Use a Sore Throat Gargle

 To make a salt water solution, you'll need just two things: salt and warm water.
 It's important that the water is warm, as this helps the salt dissolve.
-The Mayo Clinic recommends adding 1/4 to 1/2 tsp of table salt to 8 ounces of warm water.
+You are recommended to add 1/4 to 1/2 tsp of table salt to around 225 ml of warm water.

 Gargling with salt water is a simple home remedy.
 Here's how to try this method:

 - Create a salt water solution

 - Gargle the solution

 - Spit out the solution — don't swallow it